Kyros (band): 2014: Departure of Ollie Hannifan and Joey Frevola's joining

 In early April 2014, the band announced that guitarist Ollie Hannifan would be taking what was then a temporary leave due to his commitments to stage production Mamma Mia!.
 A post on the band's Facebook page stated the following:

 "In terms of what's happening when Ollie returns is not yet clear.
 At the moment, we're going to see what happens when he finishes the tour and we'll take it from there."
 Following this, the band sent out a press release announcing the search for a fill-in guitarist.
 The press release stated that the position was required to be filled until January 2015.
 Although the position was clearly announced as temporary, applicants were told via email response that there would be no restrictions to their membership of the band, and they could contribute to the band creatively and artistically.
-This meant that they would be listed not as a Touring member but as a full-time member for the period that they were filling in for Ollie Hannifan.
+This meant that they would be listed not as a Touring member but as a full-time member for the period that they were filling in for Hannifan.

 On 28 May 2014, the band announced on their Facebook page, "After nearly five weeks of discussions and reviewing over the auditions and applications we received to replace Ollie Hannifan for the next eight months, we are very happy to announce who we chose."
-The band welcomed guitarist Joey Frevola into the band to temporarily replace Ollie Hannifan for the period stated.
-Joey became a full-time member of Kyros with the ability to contribute to writing sessions for future songs in addition replacing Ollie Hannifan for live concerts.
-In the same Facebook page post, the band also said that Joey was based in the United States and would be moving over to London to work with the band for the duration needed.
+The band welcomed guitarist Joey Frevola into the band to temporarily replace Hannifan for the period stated.
+Frevola became a full-time member of Kyros with the ability to contribute to writing sessions for future songs in addition replacing Hannifan for live concerts.

-In January 2015, the band announced that Joey would become a permanent member since Ollie would no longer be available to return to the band.
+In January 2015, the band announced that Frevola would become a permanent member since Hannifan would no longer be available to return to the band.
 This announcement was made at their headline show at W2, Den Bosch, in the Netherlands.